-Gardner, a Democrat, was the representative for Indiana's 3rd congressional district from 1927 to 1929.
+Gardner was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Dec 1923 to Mar 1929, Gardner missed 20 of 365 roll call votes, which is 5.5%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.